nrennie/LondonMarathon/README.md

 |Raised           |integer    |Amount raised for charity (£ millions)      |46.5                 |
 |Official.charity |character  |Official charity                            |SportsAid            |

+Note: If there are multiple official charity partners in a given year, these are separated with a `;`.
+There are currently a few issues with some oddly formatted charity names in the raw data, and these are currently represented by `NA`.

 ## Plots

 <p align="center">